Portugal Rail Passes and Train Tips

 Are rail passes a good value for Portugal?

 For most travelers going to Portugal, a rail pass doesn't make much sense, especially for those not traveling beyond Portugal.
-Even if your trip extends into Spain, consider that Lisbon–Madrid trains leave just once a day and are only available as an overnight trip, which requires you to pay for a sleeper reservation, even if you have a rail pass (many travelers find that flights are a better option on this stretch).
-Connecting Portugal and Sevilla is faster and easier by bus, which isn't covered by any rail pass.
+Even if your trip extends into Spain, consider that Lisbon–Madrid connections leave just once a day and take at least 9 hours (many travelers find that flights are a better option on this stretch).
+Connecting Portugal and Sevilla is faster and easier by bus, which isn't covered by rail passes.

 How do I see whether a rail pass makes sense for my trip in particular?